Julie Hill keeps going back to the city of her birth, Alexandria, Egypt, both literally and figuratively.

 Hill said in the new book, she ventures into the triumphs and challenges of her own life in a way she hasn't done before.

 "This is the best-written book because it is also very personal," she said.

 Hill's husband of 43 years, Arthur, died 17 years ago, and she only began writing after he passed away.
-Her first book told of their marriage, and of life in countries around the world during Arthur Hill's career as a diplomat with the United Nations and a staff member of the Ford Foundation.
+Her first book told of their marriage, and of life in countries around the world during Arthur Hill's career as a diplomat with the

 "It's kept me amused and occupied," she said of her writing.
 "It's opened a lot of doors."